Aku arotake pukapuka / my book reviews: 2023

 My next arotake pukapuka considers another debut collection of essays—happily this one is just superb.
 I was commissioned to review Articulations by Henrietta Bollinger for Kete, which they published in October.
 The essays are about disability, queerness, love, sex, ableism, activism: all the joys and hardships of life.

 I usually keep a strong dividing line between my publicity mahi and my reviewing mahi, for obvious reasons.
 However, this one turned out to be an exception.
 I had put my hand up to review Articulations months prior, based on having seen Bollinger speak at the Same Same But Different queer literary festival, and because I always have an eye on the pukapuka coming out Tender Press, a small local whare perehi (publishing house) doing some really interesting stuff.
 Separately, as part of my membership of the disabled writers’ collective Crip the Lit, I had also made an offer to run a publicity campaign for one kaituhi whaikaha (disabled writer) putting them forward for literary festivals.
-Bollinger took me up on this offer and, after consulting with my kaiwhakatika at Kete, we decided to still run the review, with disclaimer attached.
+I was going to do some publicity mahi for Bollinger but it hasn’t ended up happening yet.

 Next up I was commissioned to write a review of The Words for Her by Thomasin Sleigh for Landfall Review Online, which they published in November.
 It’s a thriller based on the premise that people all around the world have started ‘going out’—disappearing from photos and video, and becoming unfilmable.